Weaker commodities stocks drag FTSE lower, RBS slips

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, Jan 27 Britain's blue-chip share index edged lower on Wednesday, with mining and energy stocks losing ground again on concerns that metals and oil prices will remain under pressure due to ample supplies and low demand.
+LONDON, Jan 27 Britain's blue-chip share index edged lower on Wednesday, with mining and energy stocks losing ground again on lingering concerns that metals and oil prices will stay under pressure due to ample supplies and low demand.

-The UK oil and gas index fell 1.2 percent after oil prices headed back towards $30 a barrel following a bigger-than-expected buildup in U.S. crude inventory and worries about the pace of economic growth in China.
+The UK oil and gas index fell 1.3 percent after oil prices headed back towards $30 a barrel on profit-taking, a bigger-than-expected buildup in U.S. crude inventory and worries about the pace of economic growth in China, the world's second-largest oil consumer.

 "It is becoming clear that equities have now become even more strongly correlated to commodity prices.
 Commodities stocks are expected to remain under selling pressure as the weakness in metals and oil prices is not seen disappearing soon," said Jawaid Afsar, senior trader at Securequity.